 December Job Search

-Seems this is the season where I hear a consistent theme from folks I run into.
-During the holidays, I hear of plans to take a break from two activities that require absolute discipline: diets and the job search.
+It seems this is the season where I hear a consistent theme from folks I run into.
+During the holidays, I hear of plans to take a break from two common activities.
+Both require absolute discipline: diets and the job search.

 Which brings me to item number two: The December Job Search

-Hiring doesn’t stop in December and if you think it does, this is an excuse.
+Hiring doesn’t stop in December and if you think it does, this is an exscuse

-Putting a job search on hold in the month of December is a mistake.
-There are plenty of jobs to be had during the month of December, and the hiring process doesn’t stop.
+Putting a job search on hold in December is a mistake.
+There are plenty of jobs to be had during December, and the hiring process doesn’t stop.
 If anything, there is just less competition because of all of the non-believers.
 A few reasons why you should continue with a December job search:

-1. I will be recruiting all through December.
-There were positions that were NOT filled during November that need to be filled in December.
-There are positions coming up in January that I would love to make some headway on.
+Some positions were NOT filled during November that needs to be filled in December.
+Positions are coming up in January that I would love to make some headway on.
 Things may “slow down” but that isn’t because the company doesn’t have any open positions.
-It is because I still need to coordinate schedules with a hiring loop of 6 fellow employees and some of these folks will be taking vacations over the next 45 days.
-It doesn’t mean we have stopped hiring, it doesn’t mean business stops and it doesn’t mean we are not interviewing.
-We may slow down just a bit, but what was a 4-6 week process in normal times is only becoming a 5-7 week process.
-Business continues, we are interviewing, we are hiring.
+It is because I still need to coordinate schedules with a hiring loop.
+Some of these folks will be taking vacations over the next 45 days.
+It doesn’t mean we have stopped hiring, it doesn’t mean business stops, and doesn’t mean we are not interviewing.
+We may slow down just a bit, but a 4-6 week process in normal times is only becoming a 5-7 week process.
+The business continues.
+We are interviewing.
+We are hiring.

-2. Even if I do NOT have any openings I know that I will have positions to fill in January and may even have an idea of what is coming up in February.
-If I work for a larger company, I may have an idea of what positions are coming up 3-4 months out just based on department budgets.
-The candidate may not have a start date until February, but if I can start conversations with a candidate in December for a February close, I won’t pass up the opportunity.
-(I don’t like to extend offers for jobs that are starting 2 months out because too much can happen in those 60 days with the candidate, hiring manager or company).
+I may have an idea of what is coming up in February.
+If I work for a larger company, I may know what positions are coming up 3-4 months out just based on department budgets.
+The candidate may not have a start date until February, but this is OK.
+I can start conversations with a candidate in December for a February close.
+(I don’t like to extend offers for jobs starting 2 months out because too much can happen in those 60 days with the candidate, hiring manager, or company).
 The bottom line here is that I always want to get candidates engaged and excited about ACME Publishing.

-3. A job as a seasonal or temporary worker is a great foot in the door.
-Employment-services firm Challenger, Gray & Christmas forecasts retail payrolls to increase by 700,000 jobs during the final three months of 2012, up from the 660,200 seasonal jobs added during last year’s fourth quarter.
+A job as a seasonal or temporary worker is a great foot in the door.
+Employment-services firm Challenger, Gray & Christmas forecast retail payrolls to increase by 700,000 jobs during the final three months of 2012, up from the 660,200 seasonal jobs added during last year’s fourth quarter.

 So, if you are thinking about putting your job search on hold, think again.
-The same amount of openings exists and there is less pressure because a lot of candidates take the easy way out and believe the hype when it comes to the December job search.
+The same amount of openings exists, and there is less pressure because many candidates take the easy way out and believe the hype when it comes to the December job search.